Does Viagra raise blood pressure and other queries

 Can blood pressure medication cure Erectile Dysfunction?

 High blood pressure or Hypertension is a major cause of Erectile Dysfunction.
-Blood pressure medications may be helpful for people who have Hypertension-induced ED.
+Blood pressure medications may be helpful for people who have Hypertension-induced ED, but they cannot cure it.

 Controlling high blood pressure may help prevent Erectile Dysfunction.